ros2jsguy/blink1-async/README.md

 I develop mostly in TypeScript and prefer using modern JS features when I have the option.
 Working directly with the node-blink1 package which has been around for awhile, felt too retro for my liking, e.g., no jsdoc, callback-based api...
-I mean no disrespect for node-blink1 author(s) who's priority for backward compatibility supercedes breaking the package just to use a new wizbang language feature.
-While developing a robot mostly in TypeScript that uses a Raspi4 for control I wanted to integrate an old Blink1 led from my kit into the design.
-That led me to creating this package that makes it easier to to control a Blink1 LED from TypeScript.
+I mean no disrespect to the node-blink1 author(s) who's priority for backward compatibility supercedes breaking the package just to use a new wizbang language feature.
+While developing a robot using TypeScript on a Raspi4 I wanted to integrate an old Blink1 led from my kit into the design.
+That led me to creating this package that makes it easier to to asynchronously control a Blink1 LED from TypeScript.

 # Credits
-This package uses the [node-blink1](https://www.npmjs.com/package/node-blink1) package to do the control of Blink1 devices
+This package uses the [node-blink1](https://www.npmjs.com/package/node-blink1) package to perform the low level control of Blink1 devices